-Urine naturally has an odor that is unique to everyone.
-You may notice that your urine occasionally has a stronger smell than it normally does.
+Urine has a natural odor that is unique to everyone.
+From time to time, you may notice that your urine occasionally has a stronger smell than it normally does.
 This isn’t always a cause for concern.
 But sometimes strong or unusual smelling urine is a sign of an underlying medical problem.

-Read on to learn several different reasons why urine may have a stronger odor.
+Read on to learn why urine may sometimes have a stronger odor.

 Urinary tract infections

 Urinary tract infections — often called UTIs — are another common cause of strong-smelling urine.